FUSE Introductory Tutorial

 Let's checkpoint our results

-@checkin chk :manual dd ini act
+@checkin :manual dd ini act

 Saving and loading data